 The man downstairs where I live, has two sons from a marriage, that come to stay with him 4-5 times a year.
 Two boys, one around 5, the other around 7.

 The five year old still has joy.
 Joy of life.
 Joy for no reason.
 Joy because it’s there.
 His laugh is like the laughter of a mountain brook, bubbling.
 His brother laughs, but he always has a reason to laugh, mostly at his little brother’s expense.
 There is no joy in his laugh, there is glee.
 Glee has a reason, an evil reason.
 Glee cost another something.
-It’s pure desire for the self alone.
+It’s pure desire to receive for the self alone.

 The joy of being alive, although visible to all, is not a what but a how.
 It is a way to relate to things, an innocence, an integrity, an unadulterated, uncorrupted way of being, void of should’s, void of preconceived notions.
 It is a relationship to life that is straight, unmitigated, and intimate.